 Medicare Part D quality measures that focus on clinical improvements should be emphasized in beneficiary communications including the Medicare Plan Finder.

-Part D medication therapy management programs, especially pharmacist-led interventions, should be better incentivized across Medicare to minimize preventable medication-related problems and to encourage appropriate prescribing, monitoring, and safe use of medications.
+Part D medication therapy management programs, especially pharmacist-led interventions, should be better incentivized across Medicare to minimize preventable medication-related problems and encourage appropriate prescribing, monitoring, and safe use of medications.

 Access to the Low Income Subsidy (LIS)